opinionated-architect/my-ai-prompts/README.md

 ## Stay tuned for more prompts!

 This repository will be regularly updated with new prompts to help you in various areas of your personal and professional life.
-Upcoming prompts include:

-* **Business Plan Writer:** Develop a comprehensive and compelling business plan.
-* **Vision Prompt:**  Craft a clear and inspiring vision statement for your project or organization.

 ## Feedback and contributions are welcome!